DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 108: "I put the stinky cheese too close to the dash ![panicBasket](https://static-cdn.jtvnw.net/emoticons/v1/22998/1.0 "panicBasket") !!" -DeviCat (06-Apr-21)
 * 109: "If anyone out there is feeling like that, please, you can stream without a webcam just fine, and if anyone judges you for that, or for how you look on camera, they're not worth appealing to." -Rosuav (07-Apr-21)
 * 110: "Wanna become famous?
 NO devicatSus ." -Candi (07-Apr-21)
+* 111: "when I got mine, I wasn't in the best mood so I couldn't pronounce AstraZeneca and just called it "the space name one, I don't know, let me go to bed"" -TiggyDoodler (09-Apr-21)

 There may be quotes newer than these that have yet to be collected.